 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.

 |Select three courses (9 credits) concentrated in a region or topic.||9|

 Students choose courses to meet this requirement that are concentrated in a region or topic.
 The region or topic should relate, if possible, to their major.
-List of courses, by region, can be found in the BA in history degree requirements.
+Lists of courses, by region, can be found in the BA in history without concentration degree requirements.
 Students should review their plan with the director of the minor.